 Level 1 inputs are unadjusted quoted prices in active markets for identical unrestricted assets or liabilities that are accessible by the Plan at the measurement date.
-Instruments classified as Level 1 include investments in common stocks, mutual funds and interest-bearing cash.
+Instruments classified as Level 1 include investments in common stocks, mutual funds, interest-bearing cash and the stable value common/collective trust.